Showing posts with label VedaLib. Show all posts

 Wrapping

-As shown below, determines how the texture is wrapped.
+As shown below, the wrapping mode determines how the texture is wrapped.

 Texture Filtering